captainGeech42/findmal/README.md

 $ findmal -download hash1 hash2 hash3
 ```

 You can provide a MD5, SHA1, or a SHA256 (or some combination).
+Please note that not all sources may support all hash types (a message will be printed when attempting to search a source with an invalid hash type)

+When downloading a sample (by providing the `-download` argument), the sample is saved to `./[hash].bin`.

 ## Where are my API keys, and where do I put them?